SkylarS300/portfolio/README.md

 # Skylar’s Portfolio — Personal & Creative

-This site is a narrative-forward portfolio for college applications.
+This site is a portfolio for college applications.

 ---